paulo-marquesmorgado/pjmmhr/README.md

 - 👋 Hi, I’m @pjmmhr Paulo J. Marques Morgado
 - 👀 I’m interested in International Business, Economics and Finance
 - 🌱 I’m currently learning Version Control Systems and interested in Sustained Competitiveness.
-- 💞️ I’m looking to collaborate on ... develop a live reporting system for Operations, and Economics.
+- 💞️ I’m looking to collaborate on ... develop a live reporting system for Port Operations, and Economics.
 - 📫 How to reach me ... by email via p.j.marques.morgado@hr.nl

 <!---